sbcshop/2.7-E-Paper-HAT/README.md

    * e_paper_2in7_redColor.py  -> Run this file
    * lib_2inch7_ec_paper.py    -> Library of 2.7 inch e-paper red color HAT
    * e_paper_2in7_color_air.py -> Run this file if you want to display values of Air monitoring HAT or breakout (application)
-   * pms_a003.py               -> Library of air monitoring AHT or breakout
+   * pms_a003.py               -> Library of air monitoring HAT or breakout

 ## Application